 The first is directly measurable.
 The second needed a calculation to determine how many BTUs were being used to heat the water.

-Comparing the unit temperature control data versus the two datasets with RSI material, we can see that the front face of the unit with RSI material tended to run slightly hotter than the control, while the rest of the unit ran a little cooler with RSI refractory.
-Overall the RSI material tended to run slightly cooler, although the magnitude of the temperature difference was below 1%.
+Comparing the unit temperature control data versus the two datasets with UETC material, we can see that the front face of the unit with UETC material tended to run slightly hotter than the control, while the rest of the unit ran a little cooler with UETC refractory.
+Overall the UETC material tended to run slightly cooler, although the magnitude of the temperature difference was below 1%.

 To determine heating efficiency, we needed to calculate how much energy the water absorbed when the unit was running.
 The energy balance we need is: